iwolfking/awesome-vh/README.md

 [Raw Vault QOL](https://www.curseforge.com/minecraft/mc-mods/raw-vault-qol-vault-hunters-3-addon) - A simple mod that makes vanilla immortality work in Raw/Resource vaults, trinkets no longer use charges in a Raw vault, and trinkets no longer use charge when you enter a Paradox Build vault.
 (U16+, Author: rizek, Side: Server) 🐺

 [Vault Hunters Better Junk Table](https://www.curseforge.com/minecraft/mc-mods/vault-hunters-better-junk-table) - Adds sorting, search, and drag-and-drop from JEI to the Junk Controller.
-(U16+, Author: BONNe, Side: Both) 🐺
+(U16, Author: BONNe, Side: Both) - archived, and not updated past u16

 [Vault Hunters Better Gear Model Unlocks](https://www.curseforge.com/minecraft/mc-mods/vault-hunters-better-gear-model-unlocks) - Increases the chance of unlocking Vault Gear models that haven't been unlocked yet, similar to how trinkets work.
-(U16+, Author: BONNe, Side: Both)
+(U16, Author: BONNe, Side: Both) - archived, and not updated past u16

 [VHat Can I Roll?](https://www.curseforge.com/minecraft/mc-mods/vhat-can-i-roll-vault-hunters-3-addon) - Adds a new button to the Vault Menu that shows all possible gear modifiers, transmogs, and uniques for all of the different gear pieces in Vault Hunters.
 (U16+, Author: rizek, Side: Client) 🐺